 Therefore, the judgments of the Lord against Ahab and his wife came to pass (2 Kings 9- 10).
 Ahab was wounded in war and lost his life (1 Kings 22:34,35).
 And Jezebel fell from a window and died (2 Kings 9:30-37).
 The punishment that was visited upon Jezebel was a revelation to the Israelites that God was the great judge that will sentence those that lead His precious people astray.

-In the NT, John the Revelator referred to Jezebel’s idolatry that existed in the church of Thyatira: “But I have this against you, that you tolerate that woman Jezebel, who calls herself a prophetess and is teaching and seducing my servants to practice sexual immorality and to eat food sacrificed to idols.”
+In the New Testament, John the Revelator referred to Jezebel’s idolatry that existed in the church of Thyatira: “But I have this against you, that you tolerate that woman Jezebel, who calls herself a prophetess and is teaching and seducing my servants to practice sexual immorality and to eat food sacrificed to idols.”
 As applied to the Thyatira period of Christian history, the figure of Jezebel represents the power that produced the great apostasy of the medieval centuries (Dan.
 7; Rev. 2:18).

 In His service,